-History places particular stress on the development of independent thought and analytical skills, and requires excellent communication skills, namely high levels of literacy and oral presentation.
-Consequently, students following the History A Level course will be expected to do a great deal of independent work and independent thinking, as well as a good deal of reading and writing.
-You have to present the results of research both in independent work and in the context of group discussions.
-The need to come to terms with unfamiliar periods and areas facilitates reflective and adaptable skills, empathy and imaginative insight within critical and methodological constraints.
+History places particular emphasis on the development of independent thought and analytical skills.
+The subject requires excellent communication skills, particularly high levels of literacy.
+Students following the History A Level course will be expected to do a significant amount of independent study, primarily in the form of reading and note-making.

 Pupils wishing to study History are advised to have a C grade or higher at GCSE History.
-A genuine passion and enthusiasm for the topic is essential.
-We have also successfully taken students who have not studied history at GCSE but demonstrate a desire to learn and throw themselves into a new subject with energy.
+A genuine passion and enthusiasm for the subject is essential.

 A Level Historians at St Ninian's have successfully gone on to study at a number of universities in the UK and overseas including Oxbridge and Ivy League.
+More than a quarter of A Level History students in the 2018-20 went on to study History or a History-based subject at University.

-The skills developed by History students are so wide-ranging that very few professions are off limits, however History is a particularly good choice for students who wish to go into careers in the areas of law, politics, public sector, business, marketing, journalism, economics, teaching, academia, insurance, social research, archaeology and curation (museums, galleries, archives and libraries).
+The skills developed by History students are so wide-ranging that very few professions are off limits.
+History is a particularly good choice for students who wish to go into careers in the areas of law, politics, journalism, economics, teaching, archaeology and curation.
+John F Kennedy, Sacha Baron Cohen, Louis Theroux, Seb Coe, Anita Roddick, Steve Carrell and Shakira all studied History at university, so the options are limitless!